 Island Breeze Shuttle

-Instead of charging per person, Island Breeze Shuttle makes things simple by offering different rates for 2, 3, or 4 passengers.
-The more passengers you have in your group, the less the per person comes out to be.
-They do ask that if you have 5 or more people traveling to give them a call for a group rate.
+Based in Galveston, Island Breeze Shuttle makes things simple by offering different rates for 2, 3 or 4 passengers.
+The more passengers you have in your group, the less the charge will be per person.

-All their shuttles are private shuttles, providing customers a comfortable and hassle-free ride from either Houston Hobby or Bush Intercontinental.
+All their shuttles are luxury private shuttles, providing customers with a comfortable and hassle-free ride from either Houston Hobby or Bush Intercontinental.

 Island Breeze Prices: